 Ellen Gallagher (born 1965) is a leading contemporary painter who also creates drawings, prints, sculptures and films.
 Her works explore the language of Modernist painting with symbolic or narrative content, often touching on issues of representation.
 In her recent work she has explored the myth of Drexciya – populated by a marine species descended from captive African slaves thrown overboard for being sick and disruptive cargo during the gruelling journey from Africa to America.
 Ellen Gallagher's Tate Liverpool exhibition includes a range of work to reflect the breadth of her practice.

-Tate Liverpool: Exhibition
+Tate Modern Exhibition

 Past exhibition of acclaimed North American artist Ellen Gallagher at Tate Modern

 American artist Ellen Gallagher has Irish and African American origins, which have shaped the texture and subject matter of her ...

 Poet Terrance Hayes responds to the work of Ellen Gallagher